Antenna Products Corporation

-Background
+History

+In 2013, the company merged with QAR Industries, Inc. and Antenna Products Acquisition Corp.

+Structure

 The company is a holding company with subsidiaries including Antenna Products Corp.(APC), Phazar Antenna Corp (PAC) and Thirco, Inc..
 APC is also a communication equipment supplier offering antenna, towers and masts worldwide.
 PAC operates as a division of APC and Thirco is an equipment leasing company.
-In 2013, the company merged with QAR Industries, Inc. and Antenna Products Acquisition Corp.